russellnwokolo/4-Bit-CPU/README.md

 # 4-Bit-CPU
-4 Bit CPU Design inspired by Ben Eater's 8 Bit Computer.
-This project implements a 4-bit CPU constructed entirely from discrete logic ICs on a breadboard.
-The CPU is designed to demonstrate core computer architecture concepts such as instruction execution, datapath design, register-based computation, and control via opcodes.
-The processor uses a 4-bit datapath and is built around TTL/CMOS logic components.
-The design follows a Harvard architecture, separating instruction memory from the data path.
-Instructions are 8 bits wide, split into a 4-bit opcode and a 4-bit operand.
-While minimal in scale, this CPU is designed to implement the essential fetch–decode–execute cycle used in modern processors.
+Inspired by Ben Eater’s 8-bit computer architecture, this project features two distinct implementations of a 4-bit CPU: a physical prototype constructed with discrete logic and a digital twin designed in Verilog.

+These implementations demonstrate the transition from real life hardware-level constraints to higher level digital design.
+The architecture follows a Harvard Architecture Design, physically separating instruction memory from the datapath to streamline the fetch–decode–execute cycle.

+### Design Implementations
+Physical Prototype: A breadboard-based construction using discrete TTL/CMOS logic ICs.
+This version emphasizes real-world electrical considerations, signal integrity, and manual hardware debugging using testing equipment.

+RTL Design (Verilog): A synthesizable hardware description model.
+This version provides a digital environment for timing analysis via waveforms and gate-level logic synthesis.

 ## This Processor consists of 6 Major Subsystems

 Instruction Fetch Unit

 Instruction Register (IR)

 Datapath (Registers + ALU)

 System Bus